 - Catholics and Lutherans Mark 500th Anniversary of Reformation

-The official “voice of the Pope” and of the Roman Catholic Church recounts the joint efforts of Catholics and Protestants to commemorate Luther and move toward unity.
+Roman Catholic Church account of the joint efforts of Catholics and Protestants to commemorate Luther and move toward unity.

 - 500 Years after the Reformation, 5 Facts about Protestants around the World

 Recent findings related to Protestant Christians’ beliefs and global distribution.

 Website of an independent ministry of Christian reconciliation that held a conference in Wittenberg in November 2017.